laurxn87/game_repo/game/ReadMe.md

 Get a meeting with Shan or rosella to see if it is good enough

 Fixes
+- check the timer doesnt go over
+- finish the game over screen
 - Timer for driving game
 - Fix driving controls
 - Fix collision + health bar, inventory
-- Fix gravity
-- Fix stacking
-- Order bar
+- Order bar - make look pretty
 - Extra lights + check the specification
 - Follow cam